🎉 Tillful is now part of Nav! Learn more about cash flow loans at Nav

 What are the differences between cash flow, profitability, and revenue?

-Cash flow, profit, and revenue are three distinct accounting metrics.
+Profit, revenue, and cash flow are three distinct accounting metrics.
 Each serves its own purpose in measuring the performance of your business.
 Consider a scenario where you have signed off a six-figure contract but have yet to receive payment.
 In this scenario, your business may be profitable, but it does not have a sufficient operating cash flow (OCF).
 No matter how many contracts you have signed, you may not have enough money to pay your bills without sufficient cash flow.

 Positive or negative cash flow simply means you either have more or less money on your balance sheet than you had at the beginning of a given period of time.
 While it is dependent on the stage and the industry you are in, targeting to have positive cash flow sustainably can help you weather any surprises in your business and you outlast your competitors.